Quantum-Assisted Support Vector Regression

 \subsection{Algorithm for FLD}

-In this subsection, we explain our procedure for constructing and benchmarking SL models to solve the FLD task~\eqref{eq:shape}.
-First we describe the raw datasets used for training, validating and testing.
-Then we decompose the FLD task into independent sub-tasks and state the SL problem, along with the preferred SL model, for each sub-task.
-Finally, we elaborate on the assessment procedure for a landmark-detection model.
+In this subsection, we elaborate on our algorithm for constructing and assessing SL models to solve the FLD task~\eqref{eq:shape}.
+First we describe the raw datasets of facial images used in training and testing the models.
+For images with~$L$ landmarks, we then split the FLD task~\eqref{eq:shape} into $2L$ sub-tasks, which corresponds to detecting $x$ and~$y$ coordinates separately, and construct an $\varepsilon$-SVR model~\eqref{eq:prediction_function_nl} for each sub-task.
+Next we obtain a FLD model using models for the~$x$ and~$y$ coordinates of all landmarks.
+Finally, we elaborate on our choice of performance metrics used for model evaluation.